github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

    where f.getScope() instanceof Function select f

-➤ `See this in the query console <https://lgtm.com/query/665620040/>`__.
+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/665620040/>`__.
 Many projects have nested functions.

 Statement
 ^^^^^^^^^